-To estimate the resources older students spend to independently support their and their families' costs beyond tuition, we choose to restrict our CE dataset by the older student's position within their CU and by their CU's composition.
+To estimate the resources older students spend to independently support themselves and their families' costs beyond tuition, we choose to restrict our CE dataset by the older student's position within their CU and by their CU's composition.
 Per the first restriction, the sample includes only CUs with an older student who was both between 25 and 45 years of age (inclusive) and was either the reference person or their spouse so that we may assume the older student was a central decision maker regarding household expenditures.
 For households headed by married couples that include an older student, we cannot distinguish how responsibilities for expenditures are divided between married partners from the available data.
-So, we assume an even split to determine individual expenditure burdens for better comparability with single students and with the existing financial aid systems that consider costs associated with individual members of a student's family.
+Instead, we assume an even split to determine individual expenditure burdens for better comparability with single students and with the existing financial aid system that estimates costs of attendance at the individual level.

 Additionally, the sample is restricted to CUs with one of the following four family structures: i) a single adult only, ii) a married couple only, iii) a single adult with child(ren), and iv) a married couple with child(ren).
 Children are defined by their relationship to the reference person and can be of any age.
-While this sample omits older students who live in other housing arrangements, such as with an unmarried partner or other with college students or in more complex multigenerational households, it allows one to draw clearer interpretations of who is making spending decisions on whose behalf.
+While this sample omits older students who live in other housing arrangements-such as with an unmarried partner, other college students, or a multigenerational household-it allows one to draw clearer interpretations of who is making spending decisions on whose behalf.
 These four family structures parallel financial aid and (some) public benefits eligibility rules, which enables more meaningful comparison with institutionally-reported data.